 Horizon 1 focused on staffing, leadership and an organizational structure.
 MDRT will open a larger office in Hong Kong, adding an executive director and staff reporting to Senior Director Global Markets Eryn Carter.
 Company engagement was built into content curation; reception by members is exciting.
 MDRT will identify candidate companies to build co-branded meetings.

-Horizon 2: MDRT will continue scaling up MCC and standing committees, deploy ambassadors, transition management, increase member engagement and ensure customized onboarding.
-Efforts will target a local increase in the number of companies for company-specific meetings and perhaps deliver EDGE and Top of the Table to that market.
+Horizon 2: MDRT will continue scaling up MCC and standing committees, deploy ambassadors, transition management, increase member engagement and customize onboarding.
+Efforts will target an increased number of local companies for company-specific meetings and perhaps deliver EDGE and Top of the Table to that market.
 Although the committee goal was 107 companies, MDRT is confident we can reach 170.

 Horizon 3: MDRT will develop social volunteer roles and transition local meeting decisions to member leaders.
-Strategy will include delivering local content digitally, specific to member needs, through existing information-sharing channels such as WeChat; full integration of Aptify; and recording meetings to provide more content.
+Strategy will includedigital delivery of local content specific to member needs through existing information-sharing channels such as WeChat; full integration of Aptify; and recording meetings to provide more content.
 The challenge will be to determine the best roll-out to encourage greater engagement, and sort and use member data to deliver the right resources to the right people.
 Director, Content Development Katie Keuneke's team has created three member personas to create value for China members.

 Stahr thanked everyone who helped complete 2018 initiatives and who are working on 2019, and asked staff to contact Senior Director, Global Markets Eryn Carter, Managing Director Barbara O’Connor or him with any questions.
 They will keep us informed as we move forward.